 Building trust with your child and why the Bark app can help

-As my son gets older and starts using his iPad when we aren’t around, I’ve realized how important it is to make sure he’s protected—not only from himself and his curious mind but also from cyberbullying and predators.
+As my son gets older and starts using his iPad when we aren’t around, I’ve realized how important it is to make sure he’s protected with content monitoring—not only from himself and his curious mind but also from profanity, cyberbullying, and predators.

-Before the internet came out, kids found age-inappropriate content even without the click of a button — their curious minds are a good thing that sometimes leads to bad experiences.
+Before the internet and wi-fi came out, kids found age-inappropriate content even without the click of a button — their curious minds are a good thing that sometimes leads to bad experiences.